-Here is an example - It is currently October and you want to buy a November oil future for $95.
-The seller takes your $95 and on November’s expiration, he technically owes you a barrel of oil.
+Here is an example: It's currently October, and you want to buy a November oil future for $95.
+The seller takes your $95, and on November’s expiration, he technically owes you a barrel of oil.
 Will you actually get a barrel of oil?
-Probably not, but there will be compensation based on the price of oil on that particular day.
+Probably not, but there will be compensated based on the price of oil on that particular day.

 Using our example, let’s say you are the owner of the futures contract (the buyer).
-You have a few options with your long position
+You have four options with your long position:

-- 2. You can wait until expiration and exercise your right to have oil at $95.
-In most cases, you will get the profit or take the lost in your account.
+- You can wait until expiration and exercise your right to have oil at $95.
+In most cases, you will get the profit or take the loss in your account.
 So if the future is worth $195, you will get back your $95 plus another $100 in profit (filtering out fees and other costs).
-Or you may get less if the price is lower than the original trade
+Or you may get less if the price is lower than the original trade.

-- 3. You could roll the contract over to another month.
+- You could roll the contract over to another month.
 You “trade” in your current November contract for a new contract in December or another month.
-This can be done with the original seller or another trader
+This can be done with the original seller or another trader.

-- 4. Technically you could demand your barrel of oil, but as you can guess, that never happens.
-Too many factors involved like freight and inconvenience
+- Technically you could demand your barrel of oil, but as you can guess, that never happens.
+Too many factors involved like freight and inconvenience.

 There are also futures exchanges throughout the world like the Eurex (Europe), London International Financial Futures and Options Exchange and the Tokyo Commodity Exchange.

-As with any investment, there is risk.
+As with any investment, there are risks.
 Prices fluctuate as will the value of your assets, so before making any trade, futures or otherwise, it’s important to consult with an expert such as a financial advisor or a managed futures broker.

 However, one particular issue with futures is their accuracy.
-This has been a heated debate lately, especially pertaining to commodity futures.
-Futures are designed to accurately track the price of an underlying asset, but since these derivatives have time value due to a future expiration, interest rates are a factor.
+This has been a heated debate lately, especially about commodity futures.
+Futures are designed to track the price of an underlying asset accurately, but since these derivatives have time value due to a future expiration, interest rates are a factor.
 Also, actual vs. perceived value plays a role in price fluctuations as well.

 As we said, prices change, interest rates move, and traders have different opinions.
-All of this can cause a futures contract to inaccurately correlate with the underlying asset.
-This is what’s known in common language as a tracking error and there are two types of errors…
+All of this can cause a futures contract to correlate with the underlying asset inaccurately.
+This is what’s known in common language as a tracking error, and there are two types of errors: